temporalio/documentation/docs-src/cloud/operating-envelope-regions.md

 ---
 id: operating-envelope-regions
-title: Where is Temporal Cloud hosted and running
+title: Where is Temporal Cloud hosted and running?
 sidebar_label: Regions
 description: Temporal Cloud currently runs in 10 regions in AWS.
 tags: